• Skip to main content

 Sometimes, the tax liens stay in place while you’re making payments, and in this situation, you may need to get a subordination agreement from the IRS.
 This states that the IRS is second to the lien placed by the mortgage lender on your home.
 If the lender has to foreclose, this ensures that they get paid first and the IRS gets paid second.

-If you’re making payments on the tax bill, you will need to show the mortgage lender your payment agreement.
 Most lenders will want to see a solid history of payments — if you’re just on month one or two, you may need to wait a bit before you can qualify for the mortgage.

 Don’t let being behind on your tax returns or taxes affect your dream of homeownership.
 Let us help you take care of your IRS and state tax issues so you can move forward and buy a home.
 To learn more, contact us today.